-John (aka Johnny Pepper) earned a PhD from the University of St Andrews (Scotland) where he studied Galatians under Professor N. T. Wright (see Academia.edu profile for CV).
+John will begin in the Fall as assistant professor of New Testament at Bethel Seminary (St. Paul, MN).
+He earned a PhD from the University of St Andrews (Scotland) where he studied Galatians under Professor N. T. Wright (see Academia.edu profile for CV).
 John was born and raised in Las Vegas, NV and later studied Biblical literature at Biola University (’08) and Talbot School of Theology (’10, ’11).
 He is the author of Esther and Her Elusive God: How A Secular Story Functions As Scripture (Wipf and Stock, 2014) and the co-editor of Insiders versus Outsiders (Gorgias Press, 2014; with Jacobus Kok), Reactions to Empire (Mohr Siebeck, 2014; with Dan Batovici), and Ecclesia and Ethics (T&T Clark, 2016; with E. Allen Jones III, et al).
 John has published articles in Journal for the Study of the New Testament (Vol 36.1), Scottish Journal of Theology (Vol 68.1), Westminster Theological Journal (Vol 73.2 & 74.1), Journal of the Evangelical Theological Society (Vol 55.1), Trinity Journal (Vol 32.1), and Sehnsucht (Vol 9); has contributed chapters to Sensitivity to Outsiders (Mohr Siebeck) and Ravenclaw Reader (Unlocking); and he’s currently writing a book on Alcohol in the Bible for Zondervan.
 He is passionate about teaching biblical languages, hermeneutics, and exegesis; and engaging in interfaith dialogues with Latter-day saints (Mormons).
 His hobbies include: strumming the guitar, listening to classic metal bands, playing sports, cheering on the SF 49ers and the SF Giants, going snowboarding, reading Harry Potter, watching LOST, enjoying American craft beer, and sipping the finest of Scotch.
 John can be reached at email@example.com.

 Grace Sangalang Ng